stephanrauh/ngx-extended-pdf-viewer/projects/ngx-extended-pdf-viewer/README.md

   @import '../node_modules/bootstrap/scss/bootstrap';
 }
 ```
+Caveat: this trick only works with the SCSS version of both `styles.scss` and `bootstrap.scss`.
+It doesn't work with simple CSS.

 ## Internet Explorer 11 (and old versions of the "evergreen browsers")

 `ngx-extended-pdf-viewer` is compatible to Internet Explorer 11:

 - add `pdf-es5.js`, `pdf-worker-es5.js`, and `viewer-es5.js` to the `scripts` section of the `angular.json` (instead of the smaller default files `pdf.js`, `pdf-worker.js`, and `viewer.js`).
 - Don't forget to activate your polyfills.
-Or - even better - use the clever approach of the Angular CLI 7.3+ to import the polyfills automatically if and only if they are needed (see [my article on Angular 7.3 polyfills](https://beyondjava.net/what-happened-to-the-polyfills).
+Or - even better - use the clever approach of the Angular CLI 7.3+ to import the polyfills automatically if and only if they are needed (see [my article on Angular 7.3 polyfills)](https://beyondjava.net/what-happened-to-the-polyfills).
 Otherwise, you'll end up with an error message like this:

 ```
 SCRIPT438: Object doesn't support property or method `fill`